The Role of Physical Contact in Falling Asleep

 Physical contact in the settling process is the subject of much parenting advice, most of it focused on whether it will create a "problem."
 This frami...

-Touch is the first sense to develop in utero and remains the most important channel for early parent-infant communication.
-Baby massage formalises and...
+Touch is the first sense to develop in the womb and stays the most important channel of communication between you and your baby in the first months.
+M...